-SRS uses several technologies to remediate groundwater that exceeds the MCLs or the RSLs.
-Remediation includes closing waste units to reduce the potential for contaminants to reach groundwater, actively treating contaminated water, and employing passive and natural (attenuation) remedies.
+SRS uses several technologies to remediate groundwater that exceeds the maximum contaminant levels (MCLs) or regional screening levels (RSLs).
+Remediation includes closing and remediating waste units to reduce the potential for contaminants to reach groundwater, actively treating contaminated water, and employing passive and natural remedies.

-Groundwater remediation at SRS focuses on VOCs and tritium.
+Groundwater remediation at SRS focuses on volatile organic compounds (VOCs), low groundwater pH, metals, and tritium.
 VOCs in groundwater, mainly trichloroethylene (TCE) and tetrachloroethylene (PCE), originate from their use as degreasing agents in industrial work at SRS.
 Tritium in groundwater is a byproduct of nuclear materials production at SRS.
-Corrective measures at SRS range from active treatment, such as using oxidants to destroy the VOCs in place, to passive measures, such as monitored natural attenuation and phytoremediation (using trees and plants to remove or break down contaminants).
-These practices are removing VOCs from the groundwater and effectively reducing tritium releases into SRS streams and the Savannah River.
+Corrective measures at SRS range from active treatment, such as using oxidants to destroy the VOCs in place, to passive or enhanced measures, such as monitored natural attenuation and phytoremediation (using trees and plants to remove or break down contaminants).
+These practices are removing VOCs from the groundwater and effectively reducing tritium releases from groundwater into SRS streams and the Savannah River.